TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/nim/index.md

     previouspreviousInt = previousInt
     previousInt = currentInt
     currentInt = previouspreviousInt + previousInt

 ```

 {% endraw %}

-[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Nim](https://sampleprograms.io/languages/nim) was written by:
+Fibonacci in [Nim](https://sampleprograms.io/languages/nim) was written by:

 - Michael Olson

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 16 2019 23:58:35.
-The solution was first committed on Oct 16 2019 20:14:08.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution